News Explorer

 7. Tap Done.

-8. Choose a folder for the new feed subscription.
+8. Choose a folder for the new feed.

-In the tvOS version of News Explorer, you can add new feed subscriptions by searching.
+In the tvOS version of News Explorer, you can add new Mastodon feeds by searching.

 1. Press the Menu button on your remote, until the Search tab menu becomes visible.